 - explain any recommendations made and why they are needed

-- provide written information about these recommendations
+- provide written information about these recommendations.

-- provide follow up appointment as required
+- provide follow up appointments as required

 - with your consent, we refer you to other services as you require (for instance – physiotherapists, district nurses)